West Gate Tunnel, State Government

 What stage is the West Gate Tunnel project?

 The Victorian Government released the Environment Effects Statement (EES) for the West Gate Tunnel Project.
-The EES is now available to view here and is open for public submissions.
-Submissions close 5pm on Monday 10 July 2017.
+The EES public submission period is now closed.

 View the EES documentation that comprehensively assess the environmental effects and benefits of the project.